cormullion/juliamono/website/faq.md

 #### ‘Why⁉’

-The typeface was introduced at the 2020 Julia Programming Language conference, in Lisbon, and it was my contribution to the festivities.
+The typeface was introduced at the 2020 Julia Programming Language conference, JuliaCon, in Lisbon, Portugal, and it was (going to be) my contribution to the festivities.
+It was an experiment to see whether a font could be designed with a specific programming language in mind.

 #### ‘What’s Julia-specific about it?
 How does it “work well with” Julia?’